Bossa Nova, Nova Bossa

-Bossa nova, nova bossa is the first album recorded by the Brazilian pianist and composer Manfredo Fest.
-Released on LP in 1963, this work counts on the musicians Humberto Clayber, Antonio Pinheiro and Hector Costita.
-It also counts on the participation of the vocal group Titulares do Ritmo on the last track.
+Bossa Nova, Nova Bossa is the first album recorded by the Brazilian pianist and composer Manfredo Fest.
+Released on LP in 1963, this work features the musicians Humberto Clayber, Antonio Pinheiro and Hector Costita.
+The vocal group Titulares do Ritmo appears on the last track.
 The group presents a fusion of bossa nova and jazz.
-In 2006, after period of neglect, this album was reissued on CD as one of the works included in Som Livre Masters series, organized by Charles Gavin.
+In 2006, this album was reissued on CD as one of the works in the Som Livre Masters series, organized by Charles Gavin.